soniccat/LaunchBarActions/README.md

 ```
 rvm system
 sudo gem install daemons
+sudo gem install unicode_utils
+sudo gem install ruby-stemmer
 ```

-then rollback to the previous ruby version.
 If you don't use rvm you sholdn't do anything.

 Also **Evernote Export** and **Evernote Index** use unicode_utils but it seems that system ruby already has it.